gwharris/MovieSentimentAnalysis/README.md

 ## Data Set
 The data set consists of [50,000 IMDb movie reviews](https://ai.stanford.edu/~amaas/data/sentiment/) (Stanford University) divided into a validation set, test set, and training set.

-The validation set contains 5,000 reviews with balanced sentiment (both positive and negative), the training set contains 20,000 balanced reviews, and the test set contains 25,000 balanced reviews.
+The validation set contains 5,000 reviews with randomly selected sentiments (both positive and negative) from a corpus of 25,000 balanced data sentiments, the training set contains the 20,000 remaining reviews, and the test set contains 25,000 balanced reviews.
 Also included is a set of all 50,000 unlabeled balanced reviews.

 ## Experiment
-TODO
+TODO->idea: understand how different tokens have a role in sentiment analysis using a logistic regression model.
+The text tokens were convereted into a numerical value of counts within the whole document, and then converted into a tf-idf weight. ...to be continnued